 Argentines spent much of the week expressing fear about a return to the type of intervention the entity had on the country’s economic policies in the 1990s, while opposition political parties have already shown their willingness to exploit that fear.

-“Today we see the ghost of (Domingo) Cavallo in the form of his best disciples”, said Teamsters’ Union boss Pablo Mayano whose union gathered outside Congress “to support those lawmakers who have come to defend the interests of the Argentine people”.
+“Today we see the ghost of (Domingo) Cavallo in the form of his best disciples”, said Teamsters’ Union boss Pablo Moyano whose union marched outside Congress “to support those lawmakers who have come to defend the interests of the Argentine people”.

 In addition to the weak peso, Argentines are struggling with double-digit inflation, which hit 24.8 percent last year.
-The government has set an inflation target of 15 percent, which it insists will not change, but the IMF is forecasting a rate of 19 percent this year.
+The government has set an inflation target of 15 percent, which it insists will not change.
+The IMF is forecasting a rate of 19 percent this year.